Generalized Deligne-Hitchin Twistor Spaces: Construction and Properties

-This theory attracts a lot of attention and has a vast development after Deligne--Simpson's work.
+The theory of $\lambda$-flat bundle and Deligne--Hitchin twistor space attracts a lot of attention and has a vast development after Deligne--Simpson's work.
 For example, Mochizuki proved the Kobayashi--Hitchin correspondence for (poly-)stable $\lambda$-flat bundles \cite{TM}.
-In \cite{BGHL}, Biswas, G\'omez, Hoffman and Logares proved the Torelli theorem for the Deligne--Hitchin twistor space $\mathrm{TW}_{\mathrm{DH}}(X,r,\mathcal{O})$ related to the objects with trivial determinant, and later this was generalized to the case of principal objects with fixed topological type in \cite{BGH}.
-The holomorphic automorphism group $\Aut(\mathrm{TW}_{\mathrm{DH}}(X,1))$ of rank one Deligne--Hitchin twistor space $\mathrm{TW}_{\mathrm{DH}}(X,1)$ was studied by Biswas and Heller in \cite{BH}, and the connected component $\Aut_0(\mathrm{TW}_{\mathrm{DH}}(X,1))$ that containing the identity automorphism was calculated.
+In \cite{BGHL}, Biswas, G\'{o}mez, Hoffman and Logares proved the Torelli theorem for the Deligne--Hitchin twistor space $\mathrm{TW}_{\mathrm{DH}}(X,r,\mathcal{O})$ related to the objects with trivial determinant, and later this result was generalized to the case of principal objects with fixed topological type in \cite{BGH}.
+The holomorphic automorphism group $\Aut(\mathrm{TW}_{\mathrm{DH}}(X,1))$ of rank one Deligne--Hitchin twistor space $\mathrm{TW}_{\mathrm{DH}}(X,1)$ was studied by Biswas and Heller in \cite{BH}, and the connected component $\Aut_0(\mathrm{TW}_{\mathrm{DH}}(X,1))$ that contains the identity automorphism was calculated.
 Biswas, Heller and R\"oser investigated the real holomorphic sections of $\pi:\mathrm{TW}_{\mathrm{DH}}(X,2,\mathcal{O})\rightarrow\mathbb{P}^1$, in particular, they find some real holomorphic sections that are not preferred sections \cite{BHR}.
-When $X$ is a quasi-projective curve, Simpson also constructed the Deligne--Hitchin twistor space for the moduli space of parabolic bundles of rank $\leq2$ over $X$ \cite{CS8,CS10}.
-Recently, some authors also use these notions in the framework of $p$-adic geometry \cite{ag,F,ps}.
+When $X$ is a quasi-projective curve, Simpson also constructed the Deligne--Hitchin twistor space for the moduli spaces of parabolic logarithmic flat (Higgs) bundles over $X$ (\cite{CS8} for rank $r=1$, \cite{CS10} for rank $r=2$, \cite{CS11} for any rank $r$).
+Recently, some authors also used these notions in the framework of $p$-adic geometry \cite{ag,F,ps}.